16 Sep 5 Insider Tips To Give Your KYC Protocols An Extra Edge

 KYC and CDD refer to the identity verification protocols of financial institutions put in place to comply with Bank Secrecy Act (BSA) regulations.

-We covered the topic and what it means for cryptocurrency compliance more in-depth for our cryptocompliance 101 series, but in short, cryptocurrency money services businesses (MSBs)/cryptocurrency money transmitters (as defined by FinCEN) are required by law to put policies in place to identify and collect certain data on all customers, and to report potentially suspicious activity if such activity occurs.
+We covered the topic and what it means in regulatory compliance more in-depth for our cryptocompliance 101 series, but in short, cryptocurrency money services businesses (MSBs)/money transmitters (as defined by FinCEN) are required by law to put policies in place to identify and collect certain data on all customers, and to report potentially suspicious activity if such activity occurs.

 KYC/CDD are essential to preventing and reducing crime in the financial sector, including the cryptocurrency space.